senthurai/ts2uml/readme.md

 ## Description

 This project, ts2uml, is designed to convert TypeScript code into UML diagrams.
-It's currently at version 0.0.1.

 ### To use the sequence decorator in your TypeScript classes, follow these steps: